sap-linuxlab/community.sap_install/quick_start_howtos/secure-your-passwords.md

 This way the value is only present and managed in one place and can be used by different playbooks.

-==Remove the temporary file which contains the plain-text password!==
+**Remove the temporary file which contains the plain-text password!**

 ```bash
 rm passfile